Package-level declarations

 Link copied to clipboard

-data class EventFilter(val sender: Optional<Any?> = Optional.Absent, val transactionDigest: Optional<String?> = Optional.Absent, val emittingModule: Optional<String?> = Optional.Absent, val eventType: Optional<String?> = Optional.Absent)
+data class EventFilter(val afterCheckpoint: Optional<Any?> = Optional.Absent, val atCheckpoint: Optional<Any?> = Optional.Absent, val beforeCheckpoint: Optional<Any?> = Optional.Absent, val sender: Optional<Any?> = Optional.Absent, val module: Optional<String?> = Optional.Absent, val type: Optional<String?> = Optional.Absent)

 Link copied to clipboard